Professional/Fiduciary Liability Representative Matters

 Represented a Premiere Financial InstitutionRepresented a premiere financial institution in prosecution of claims against two former bank employees who left the client’s employment to join a competitor.
 The ex-employees were bound by confidentiality agreements and had agreed not to solicit their employer’s customers for a period of time.
 Nevertheless, between them they took hundreds of confidential documents from the client and were actively soliciting several customers.
 Kaufman & Company filed for injunctive relief in the U.S. District Court, Northern District of Texas against the former employees and their new employer.
 The new employer produced more records and agreed to forensically remediate all of the client’s documents that had been introduced into its system by the bankers.
 Sanctions were obtained against the lawyer for one of the defendants due to failure to comply with a Court discovery order, and the Court issued a Preliminary Injunction against both Defendants’ further use of trade secrets including prospect lists, and ordered all data and documents turned over to our client.

-Won verdict for plaintiff, a closely-held New Jersey corporation and its Italian-based majority shareholderAfter seven-week bench trial in New Jersey State Chancery Court obtained judgments in favor of client awarding substantial damages for lost profits and attorneys’ fees for breaches of fiduciary duty, breach of the duty of loyalty, theft of trade secrets and confidential information and related conspiracy, as well as and tortious interference in business opportunity.
+Won verdict for plaintiff, a closely-held New Jersey corporation and its Italian-based majority shareholderAfter seven-week bench trial in New Jersey State Chancery Court, obtained judgments in favor of Plaintiff client awarding damages for lost profits and attorneys’ fees for breaches of fiduciary duty, breach of the duty of loyalty, theft of trade secrets and confidential information and related conspiracy, as well as tortious interference in business opportunity.
+The court also awarded over $570.000 in legal fees and costs to client for violation of New Jersey Trade Secrets Act.
 Judgments were against the company’s minority shareholder and former COO.
-Also, won defense verdicts as to counterclaims and third-party claims against the company and its majority shareholder.
-Court also found in favor of plaintiff the defendants’ spoliation of evidence and violation of the Court’s injunction order.
+Also won defense verdicts as to counterclaims and third-party claims against the company and its majority shareholder.
+Court also found in favor of plaintiff for the defendants’ spoliation of evidence and violation of the Court’s injunction order.
 Successfully obtained a TRO, immediately after filing the action, directing defendants to turn over all of their personal computers and electronic devices for forensic examination, as well as an order of non-competition by the former Director and preliminarily enjoining defendants from utilizing the company’s trade secrets, confidential and proprietary information.

 Won Settlement in Litigation Against Financial Institutions, Advisory Firm and Law Firm Regarding Real Estate Investments Made By Family Trusts